- Chiltern and South Bucks Draft CIL Charging Schedule hearing was held on 5 November 2019 (Examiner: Geoff Salter).

 We offer a fixed price option for your CIL examination, which we believe is very competitive, or we can equally work on the traditional day rate basis.

 The legislative framework for CIL has become quite complex and it is important your examiner fully understand this context.
-The Planning Act 2008 was amended by the sections 114-115 of the Localism Act 2011.The Community Infrastructure Levy Regulations 2010 have been subject to amendment by further statutory instruments in 2011, 2012, 2013, 2014, 2015 and 2018.
+The Planning Act 2008 was amended by the sections 114-115 of the Localism Act 2011.The Community Infrastructure Levy Regulations 2010 have been subject to amendment by statutory instruments in 2011, 2012, 2013, 2014, 2015, 2018.
+Most recently, significant regulatory amendments have come into force on 1 September 2019 (subject to transitional arrangements) coupled with a comprehensive update to the CIL section of the Planning Practice Guidance.

 The examiner should establish that: